Ray-Ban

-Ray-Ban is an Italian-owned brand of luxury sunglasses and eyeglasses created in 1936 by Bausch & Lomb.
-The brand is best known for its Wayfarer and Aviator lines of sunglasses.
+Ray-Ban is an Italian-owned brand of luxury sunglasses and standard glasses created in 1936 by American company Bausch & Lomb.
+The brand is most notable for its Wayfarer and Aviator lines of sunglasses.
 In 1999, Bausch & Lomb sold the brand to Italian eyewear conglomerate Luxottica Group for a reported $640 million.

 History

 In 1929, US Army Air Corps Colonel John A. Macready worked with Bausch & Lomb, a Rochester, New York–based medical equipment manufacturer, to create aviation sunglasses that would reduce the distraction for pilots caused by the intense blue and white hues of the sky.

 Specifically, Macready was concerned that pilots' goggles would fog up, greatly reducing visibility at high altitude.
 The prototype, created in 1936 and known as "Anti-Glare", had plastic frames and green lenses that could cut out the glare without obscuring vision.
 The name "Ray-Ban" was hence derived from the ability of these glasses to limit the ingress of either ultra-violet or infra-red rays of light.
 Impact-resistant lenses were added in 1938.
 The sunglasses were redesigned with a metal frame the following year and patented as the Ray-Ban Aviator.
 According to the BBC, the glasses used "Kalichrome lenses designed to sharpen details and minimise haze by filtering out blue light, making them ideal for misty conditions."

-In 2025, ASAP Rocky was appointed the brand's first-ever creative director.
+In 2025, rapper ASAP Rocky was appointed the brand's first-ever creative director.

 On September 17, 2025, Ray-Ban along with Meta Corporation announced the Meta Ray-Ban Display, their first ever augmented reality glasses.